davidpfister/fortiche/src/assertion/README.md

 [----------] Ran   3 tests from string_tests
 [  PASSED  ]   3 tests from string_tests( 0.000E+00 ms total)
 ```

 ## Features
 - Simple, single-file, dependency-free micro test framework
 Adding the assertion into your test project is easy as pie.
-Simply include the file assert.inc into your code.
-This can either be done by specifying the relative path to the file (e.g. `#include "../include/assert.inc"`) or in the toml file by adding the folder in which the file assert.inc stands, directly under `[library]`, i.e.`include-dir = "include"`
+Simply include the file assertion.inc into your code.
+This can either be done by specifying the relative path to the file (e.g. `#include "../include/assertion.inc"`) or in the toml file by adding the folder in which the file assertion.inc stands, directly under `[library]`, i.e.`include-dir = "include"`
 - Color output
 - Modeled after the assertions available in GoogleTest \
 It should contain enough assertions to get you started.
 More assertion can easily be added.